Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Don’t be fooled by this low calorie pizza dough!
-Just because it’s made with healthy ingredients like Greek yogurt and whole wheat flour doesn’t mean it’s not delicious.
-In fact, it tastes just like a traditional pizza crust but it’s far less fussy to make.
-Regular pizza crust is made with yeast and therefore the dough needs to rise before rolling out.
-This can take up to two hours which can be challenging on a busy weeknight.
+Don’t be fooled by this homemade low-calorie pizza crust!
+Just because it’s made with healthy ingredients doesn’t mean it won’t satisfy your pizza cravings.
+This is the easiest low-calorie pizza dough and it only takes 8 minutes to make.
+Regular pizza crust is made with yeast and the dough needs to rise for up to two hours which can be challenging on a busy weeknight.

 Latest Recipe Video!